Transient Tachypnea of the Newborn

 Maternal asthma and smoking

 Schatz et al studied a group of 294 pregnant women with asthma and a group of 294 pregnant women without asthma.
-[11] Both groups had normal pulmonary function test results and were matched for age and smoking status. transient tachypnea of the newborn was found in 11 infants (3.7%) of mothers with asthma and in 1 infant (0.3%) of a mother from the control group.
+[14] Both groups had normal pulmonary function test results and were matched for age and smoking status.
+Transient tachypnea of the newborn was found in 11 infants (3.7%) of mothers with asthma and in 1 infant (0.3%) of a mother from the control group.
 No significant differences between asthmatic and matched control subjects in other transient tachypnea of the newborn risk factors were observed.

 Gundogdu studied the effect of sibling asthma on 1318 newborns with transient tachypnea of the newborn.
-[12] Prelabor cesarean section and maternal asthma were common risk factors for these newborns, and there was an association between sibling asthma and the development of transient tachypnea of the newborn in the infants, even when their mothers were nonasthmatics.
-[12]
+[15] Prelabor cesarean section and maternal asthma were common risk factors for these newborns, and there was an association between sibling asthma and the development of transient tachypnea of the newborn in the infants, even when their mothers were nonasthmatic.
+[15]

 Prematurity